richardtallent/vue-simple-calendar/README.md

 - Receives this information and displays it with appropriate UI elements (suggested property name: `headerProps`)
 - Emits an event when the user wants to change the calendar period (suggested event name: `input`)

-**NEW IN 4.0** Note above that both `previousPeriod` and `previousFullPeriod` are provided, as well as `nextPeriod` and `nextFullPeriod`.
+Note above that both `previousPeriod` and `previousFullPeriod` are provided, as well as `nextPeriod` and `nextFullPeriod`.
 The reason for this distinction is to allow the developer to decide how the calendar's Previous and Next buttons should move through time if `displayPeriodCount` is greater than 1.
 My personal preference is to move forward and backward by one week / month, allowing the user to pinpoint the exact date window they wish to see.
 But in some applications (a "quarterly" calednar, for example, or a calendar with set two-week periods), it may be better for the buttons to jump backward and forward based on the `displayPeriodCount` setting.
 This gives the developer both options -- just choose which interaction you want to use, and use those dates to set the new `showDate`.

 ### dayHeader
 This optional named slot **replaces** the default `div.day` elements that appear in the column headers for each day of the week.
 If all you need to do is change how the names are shown, it's probably better to override the `locale` and/or `weekdayNameFormat` property.
 This slot is intended for situations where you need to override the markup within each header cell.
 For example, if you want each day of the week to be clickable.